helgoboss/helgobox/doc/user-guide.md

     - **Within folder:** Switches the property on (or off) for this track only, making sure that it's off (or on) for all tracks in the same folder and same level.
 Very powerful feature!

-Only available for targets associated with a particular track send:
+Only available for targets that work on a send/receive:

-- **Send:** The (outgoing) send (to another track) associated with this target.
+- **Kind:** The kind of send/receive that you want to control.
+    - **Send:** Send from the track above to another track of your choice.
+If you choose the *By ID* selector, ReaLearn will memorize the ID of the destination track.
+That way you will still control the correct send even if you delete another send in that track.
+    - **Receive:** Receive from another track of your choice to the track above (opposite direction of send).
+If you choose the *By ID* selector, ReaLearn will memorize the ID of the source track.
+    - **Output:** Send from the track above to a hardware output.
+Please note that with hardware outputs, *By ID* is the same as *By position* because hardware outputs don't have unique IDs.
+- **Send/Receive/Output:** This lets you choose the actual send/receive/output.

 Only available for targets associated with a particular FX instance:

 - **FX:** The FX instance associated with this target.
-In addition to concrete FX instances, the following options are
+ReaLearn will search for the FX in the output or input FX chain of the above selected track.
+In addition to the common selectors, the following ones are available:
-  possible:
     - **&lt;Focused&gt;**: Currently or last focused FX. *Track* and *Input FX* settings are ignored.
-- **FX anchor:** If you select a concrete FX, another dropdown will appear to the right of the FX dropdown.
-It lets you choose how ReaLearn will identify your FX instance.
-  - **By ID:** Refers to the FX instance by its unique ID (the default).
-Choose this if you want ReaLearn to always control this very particular FX instance even in case you move it somewhere else within the FX chain or rename it.
-  - **By name:** Refers to the FX instance by its name.
-In case there are multiple instances with the same name, it will always prefer the first one.
-  - **By position:** Refers to the FX instance by its position within the FX chain.
     - **By ID or position:** This refers to the FX by its unique ID with its position as fallback.
 This was the default behavior for ReaLearn versions up to 1.11.0 and is just kept for compatibility reasons.
 - **Input FX:** If unchecked, the _FX_ dropdown will show FX instances in the track's normal FX chain.
 If checked, it will show FX instances in the track's input FX chain.
 - **Monitoring FX:** This appears instead of the input FX checkbox if you select track `<Master>`.
 If you check this,